BioticPixels/rwgrayprojects.com-Mirror/markdown/rbf_notes/README.md

 ## Notes to R. Buckminster Fuller's Work

 R. Buckminster Fuller once wrote "Don't try to make me consistent.
-I am learning all the time."Admittedly, I <I>am</I> trying to make Fuller consistent.
+I am learning all the time."Admittedly, I *am* trying to make Fuller consistent.
 I have been studying Fuller's work for several years and I am now in the process of making my notes available through these web pages.
 I hope that by working together we can go through  Fuller's work and pull together a consistent presentation of his ideas.
 Being a physics and mathematics oriented person, I have concentrated on Fuller's science and mathematics related work.
 Even if you're not science oriented I hope you'll find these pages interesting.

 ### List of subjects…